Skip to main content

 ceems_lb --config.file=/path/to/core/config/file --web.config.file=/path/to/web/config/file

-This will start CEEMS load balancer at a default port 9030 listening on all interfaces.
-To change default port and host, --web.listen-address CLI argument must be passed to binary
+This will start the CEEMS load balancer at the default port 9030, listening on all interfaces.
+To change the default port and host, the --web.listen-address CLI argument must be passed to the binary:

 ceems_lb --web.listen-address="localhost:8030"